gbbr/dijit.Bindings/README.md

 ## Parser ##

-The Parser is the parent of the Compiler and it's only purpose is to expose a set of utilities that allow string parsing and interpolation.
+The Parser is the parent of the Compiler and it's only purpose is to expose a set of utilities that allow string parsing and interpolation against your widget's instance.

 * `{{model.key}}` is evaluated as `model.get(key)` if it is an observable model with a getter
 * `{{id}}` evaluates as `this.id` if it is not a valid model